 Judging is done in two stages:

-- A King’s House Panel assesses all entries and determines a short list which is submitted to the Judges.
-If necessary, the King’s House Panel will visit the short-listed projects in order to present the fullest possible information to the Judges.
+- A GGPE Panel assesses all entries and determines a short list which is submitted to the judges.
+If necessary, the Panel will visit the shortlisted projects in order to present the fullest possible information to the judges.

-- The Judges, comprised of IBI Ambassadors, members of the participating Universities’ Administration and Sponsor/s, examine the submissions from the short-listed competitors, their Supervisors’ Report and the report from the King’s House Panel.
+- The judges, comprising of GGPE stakeholders, examine the submissions from the shortlisted participants, their Supervisors’ Report and the report from the GGPE Panel.

 The quality of the final project report will factor into the decision whether to retain or remove candidates from the Programme.

 Project confirmations: Tuesday, 4th August – Wednesday, 5th August